 Overall, children ages 4 to 8 (grades K-3) were most susceptible to a school bus fatality.
-These children, though they represent less than 36 percent of the student population, were involved in 72.3 percent of the fatalities (81 out of 112).
+These children were involved in 70 percent of the fatalities (84 out of 120).
 Factors that likely contribute to these statistics:

-- The smaller stature of younger children makes them more difficult for bus drivers and motorists to see. - These younger students are unable to see over or around objects such as parked cars or bushes. - Their hearing has not completely developed; they cannot easily tell the direction sounds are coming from. - Their vision has not developed completely; they cannot estimate the speed of an approaching vehicle. - They are inexperienced in regard to road hazards and acting safely around school buses and traffic. - Young children have a very short attention span and require frequent reminders to learn (and remember) a safety procedure. - In 2021-2022 school year, there was 1 fatality.
-The student was a private school student.
-Unfortunately the private school transportation separtment did not file a MW104F.
-The student fatality is reflected in this data and noted a reported anecdotally.
+- The smaller stature of younger children makes them more difficult for bus drivers and motorists to see. - These younger students are unable to see over or around objects such as parked cars or bushes.

+- Their hearing has not completely developed; they cannot easily tell the direction sounds are coming from. - Their vision has not developed completely; they cannot estimate the speed of an approaching vehicle. - They are inexperienced in regard to road hazards and fail to act safely around school buses and traffic. - Young children have a very short attention span and require frequent reminders to learn (and remember) a safety procedure. - In 2023-2024 school year, there were 4 fatalities: - o 1/29/24: East Ramapo, NY (BAB) - 8 yr. old boy, student pedestrian in loading zone, school students outside milling around.
+As the bus was pulling into parking slot, student ran in front of the bus and was struck. - o 2/16/24: East Ramapo, NY (BOB) - 5 yr. old girl crossing in front of bus.
+Driver unloading 5 students, 4 crossed safely, the 5th lagged behind and ran to cross and catch up to siblings and was struck by the bus as it departed. - o 5/20/24: Jeffersonville, NY (Bus to Bus) - SB Minivan crossed over double yellow line and struck full size SB in front and driver side, minivan driver fatality. - o 6/20/24: Mamaroneck, NY (PED) - 5 yr. old boy and mother, walking to school, in an intersection crosswalk and were struck by a school bus making a left turn.
-TREND #1: Youngest Students Most at Risk

-35 32 30 25 22 20 15 15 10 5 5 4 6 5 4 6 5 4 6 5 4 6 5 4 6 5 4 6 5 4 6 5 4 6 5 6 7 8 9 10 11 12 13 14 15 16 17 18 Unknown

-Age of Student 1960-2021/22School Year

-TREND #2: MOST FATALITIES OCCURRED OUTSIDE THE BUS
+TREND #2: MOST FATALITIES OCURRED OUTSIDE THE BUS

-Of the 112 fatalities, 95 (84.8%) involved students as pedestrians (outside the bus) during the loading or unloading process at a bus stop or school.
+Of the 120 fatalities, 101 (84.1%) involved students as pedestrians (outside the bus) during the loading or unloading process at a bus stop or school.
 Students are most vulnerable to serious injury at this time because they are not inside the bus, which affords them protection.
 There are two specific types of loading or unloading accidents:

-By Own Bus (BOB) - A child is struck by the school bus

-- Student crossed too close to the bus and the bus driver didn't see the child - · Child dropped something under the bus and tried to get it - Child slipped under the side of the bus - · Child missed the bus and ran to catch it - Child's drawstring or backpack straps were caught in handrail or door and the child was dragged by the bus - Child crossed unexpectedly and was not seen by driver

-Passing Motorist (PM) - A child is struck by a passing motorist

-• Child was struck by a motorist (PM) illegally passing the bus (on either the right or left side of the bus).
+- By Own Bus (BOB) A child is struck by the school bus - o Student crossed too close to the bus and the bus driver didn't see the child - \circ $\,$ Child dropped something under the bus and tried to get it - o Child slipped under the side of the bus - o Child missed the bus and ran to catch it - Child's drawstring or backpack straps were caught in handrail or door and the child was dragged by the bus - \circ $\,$ Child crossed unexpectedly and was not seen by driver $\,$ - Passing Motorist (PM) A child is struck by a passing motorist - Child was struck by a motorist (PM) illegally passing the bus (on either the right or left side of the bus).